elvinagam/document-ai-2022-wrap-up/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/elvinagam/tesseract-ocr-aze/badge)](https://www.codefactor.io/repository/github/elvinagam/tesseract-ocr-aze)

-This notebook goes through how usual Document AI pipeline works, includes details about SOTA models and papers in the field, also some details regarding how in H2O.ai Document AI team we use it.
-Quick heads-up, this notebook is mostly for the purpose of quickly going through the doc ai field and briefly looking at the most recent works, their usage methods, how different they are to the current SOTA, license, etc. If further information is needed, please check the papers listed below.
+This notebook goes through how usual Document AI pipeline works, includes details about state-of-the-art models and papers in the field, also some details regarding how at H2O.ai Document AI team we use it.
+Quick heads-up, this notebook is mostly for the purpose of quickly going through the doc ai field and briefly looking at the most recent works, their usage, how different they are to the current SOTA, license, etc. If further information is needed, please check the papers listed below.

 Table of Contents
 =================